IRS Federal Tax Withholding Examples

 W-4 withholding examples

-Is a Large Tax Refund a Self Imposted Penalty?
+Is a Large Tax Refund a Self Imposed Penalty?

 You have 2 options to create a W-4.
 The Form Creator guides you through to just fill out a Form W-4 without additional calculations.
 Use the PAYucator and enter your paycheck information and your W-4 will be created based on that.
 Make adjustments based on your tax goal.

-- PAYucator based W-4: Create Form W-4 based on your Paycheck.
-Complete, adjust your paycheck and the tool will create a Form W-4 based on your paycheck results.
+- PAYucator based W-4: Create a W-4 based on your paycheck.
+Complete, adjust your paycheck and the tool will create a Form W-4 based on these results.

 Each section below is divided by IRS filing status as this is needed on your W-4.
 Keep in mind, you can change your filing status on your W-4 for planning purposes as it might increase or decrease your IRS tax withholding amount.
 However, on your tax return, you must use the correct filing status.